GoogleCloudPlatform/functions-framework-python/examples/cloud_run_decorator/README.md

 ## How to run this locally

 This guide shows how to run `hello_http` target locally.
-To test with `hello_cloudevent`, change the target accordingly in Dockerfile.
+To test with `hello_cloud_event`, change the target accordingly in Dockerfile.

 Build the Docker image: